 Throughout, there are a number of overarching themes.
-Among these are: the interplay of politics, regulation, globalization, and technology; the emergence of shadow banking including private equity and hedge funds as both critical clients and potential competitors for the major investment banks; the search for new, high-margin products, and whether that process has reached its limits; and the changing relationships among the different groups within a financial service firm.
+Among these are: the interplay of politics, regulation, globalization, and technology; the emergence of shadow banking including private equity and hedge funds as both critical clients and potential competitors for the major investment high-margin products, and whether that process has reached its limits; hips among the different groups within a financial service firm. be able to understand the fi each student should be well versed in the functioning of the industry, inancial press and associated economic commentary, be aware of the thrive in this industry and have a new perspective on the global Required Readings For those students who wo Investment Banks, Hedge F Investment Banking: A Cor required.
+Students are exp current articles will be distributed in class or linked on NYU Classes and like to refer to a textbook, David P Stowell's "An Introduction to Funds and Private Equity" and K. Thomas Liaw's "The Business of mprehensive Overview" (2012 Edition) are good reference texts but not ected to keep up with the financial news throughout the course.
+The mancial Times, The Economist and Bloomberg.com are recommended.
+Many of my exam questions in the world. s are taken from current situations, so keep up with what is happening NYU Classes al part of this course, and you are responsible for any information be sure to look under the "Announcements", "Assignments" and ring for each class.
+Grading The final grade will be alloc eated according to the following formula: First Exam 50% Final Exam 50%

-By the end of the semester, each student should be well prepared either for an entry-level position in a financial service firm or for a comparable position at a client firm, where he or she needs to interact with financial service firms.
-All students should find that they are able to understand the financial press and economic commentary with a new perspective of the global financial system.

-Required Readings

-Required readings - e.g., current articles will be distributed in class or linked on NYU Classes.
-For those students who would like to refer to a textbook, David P Stowell's "An

-Introduction to Investment Banks, Hedge Funds and Private Equity" and K. Thomas Liaw's "The Business of Investment Banking: A Comprehensive Overview" (2012 Edition) are good reference texts but not required.
-Students are expected to keep up with the financial news throughout the course.
-The Wall Street Journal, The Financial Times, The Economist and Bloomberg.com are recommended.

-Many of my exam questions are taken from current situations, so keep up with what is happening in the world.

-NYU Classes

-"NYU Classes" is an integral part of this course, and you are responsible for any information posted there.
-In particular, be sure to look under the "Announcements", "Assignments" and "Resources" tabs in preparing for each class.

-Grading

-The final grade will be allocated according to the following formula:

-First Exam 50%

-Final Exam 50%

 The answers to the exams will be posted for one week following the exam and students are invited to compare their answers to the answer key.
 If they feel that their exam was scored incorrectly they may submit it to me for a full review.
 You have one week from receipt of a grade to do this.
 No exceptions.
 I also reserve the right to add up to 10 points to the student's total grade for noteworthy contribution to the class discussion.
 Attendance, preparation and class participation are an integral part of this course.
 In particular, students who have a large number of unexcused absences, who consistently arrive late or who disrupt the class will have their course grade reduced as a result.
 At NYU Stern we seek to teach challenging courses that allow students to demonstrate differential mastery of the subject matter.
 Assigning grades that reward excellence and reflect differences in performance is important to ensuring the integrity of our curriculum.
 The grade distribution will follow the Stern guidelines, i.e., no more than 35% of the grades will be "A" or "A-".
 All students are expected to abide by the NYU Stern Honor Code.

-Students with Disabilities

-Students whose class performance may be affected due to a disability should notify the professor early in the semester so arrangements can be made, in consultation with the Henry and Lucy Moses Center for Students with Disabilities, to accommodate their needs
+Students with Disabilities Students whose class performance may be affected due to a disability should notify the professor early in the semester so arrangements can be made, in consultation with the Henry and Lucy Moses Center for Students with Disabilities, to accommodate their needs.
 Please see www.nyu.edu/csd for more information.